Skip to main content

 At the core of the Sino‑Indian rivalry is an ideological divide.
 India, the world’s largest democracy, prides itself on its pluralistic political system, public discourse, and institutional checks and balances.
 While imperfect, India’s democratic institutions encourage compromise and public participation.

-China, on the other hand, operates under a one-party authoritarian regime founded on communist ideology.
+China, by contrast, operates under a one‑party authoritarian regime founded on communist ideology.
 The Chinese Communist Party maintains legitimacy through economic success and global influence rather than popular consensus.
 Its governance model prioritizes efficiency and strategic control over democratic participation.

 These contrasting political identities shape their foreign policy approaches.
-India leans toward multilateralism and diplomacy and seeks to avoid military confrontation.
-China, in contrast, pursues an assertive, goal-oriented diplomacy, using international relations as a tool to advance its strategic interests.
+India leans toward multilateralism and diplomacy, seeking to avoid military confrontation.
+China, in contrast, pursues an assertive, goal‑oriented diplomacy, using international relations as a tool to advance its strategic interests.

 Diverging Foreign Policy Objectives

 China’s foreign policy is driven by expansionist ambitions.
-Its territorial claims in the Himalayas, particularly in regions like Ladakh and Arunachal Pradesh, are based on historical narratives such as Mao Zedong’s “five fingers of Tibet” analogy.
+Its territorial claims in the Himalayas—particularly in Ladakh and Arunachal Pradesh—are rooted in historical narratives such as Mao Zedong’s “five fingers of Tibet” analogy.
 The 1951 annexation of Tibet and continued influence in the region remain major sources of tension.

-Beyond the Himalayas, China’s assertive posture in the South China Sea together with its stated goal of annexing Taiwan reflect a broader pattern of uncompromising diplomacy.
+Beyond the Himalayas, China’s assertive posture in the South China Sea and its stated goal of annexing Taiwan reflect a broader pattern of uncompromising diplomacy.
 Artificial islands, military installations, and disregard for international rulings have drawn global criticism.
 India watches these developments with growing unease.
-Its attempts at diplomatic dialogue have found little success in resolving core disputes.
-The 2020 Galwan Valley clash, which resulted in casualties on both sides, marked a sharp escalation and underscored the volatility of their border tensions.
+Diplomatic dialogue has yielded little progress, and the 2020 Galwan Valley clash marked a sharp escalation in tensions.

 Stabilizing Forces: Shared Goals and Global Platforms

-Despite tensions, some shared priorities offer opportunities for cooperation.
+Despite tensions, several shared priorities offer opportunities for cooperation.
 Both nations pursue poverty reduction, environmental sustainability, and infrastructure development.
-At the 2024 G20 summit in Brazil, leaders from both countries reaffirmed their commitment to these goals.
+At the 2024 G20 summit in Brazil, leaders reaffirmed their commitment to these goals.

 Within BRICS and through institutions like the New Development Bank, India and China have collaborated on development initiatives.
-Environmental stewardship is another area of convergence, with both countries participating in global frameworks to address climate change.
+Environmental stewardship is another area of convergence, with both countries participating in global climate frameworks.

 Geopolitically, both support a multipolar world order and have expressed dissatisfaction with Western dominance.
-Their 2006 Joint Declaration emphasized their role as “major countries in the emerging multi-polar global order.”
-They also share interest in reforming the United Nations Security Council (UNSC), advocating for greater representation of developing nations.
-However, China has stopped short of endorsing India’s bid for a permanent seat.
+Their 2006 Joint Declaration emphasized their role as “major countries in the emerging multi‑polar global order.”
+However, China has stopped short of endorsing India’s bid for a permanent UN Security Council seat.

 Economic Ties: Integration Without Trust